bogdankostic/notion-haystack/README.md

-# notion-haystack: Export Notion pages to Haystack Document
+# notion-haystack: Export Notion pages to Haystack Documents

 This python package allows you to easily export your Notion pages to Haystack Documents by providing a Notion API token.